Beyond Discriminant Patterns: On the Robustness of Decision Rule Ensembles: Problem Setup

-The objective implies to find a set of rules and their associated coefficients that can minimize the maximal loss across all the environments.
-By introducing Assumption~\ref{asp:asp1}, it is encouraged to construct rules with invariant features, so that the rules can have similar predictive performance across environments.
-By introducing Assumption~\ref{asp:asp2}, rules that are constructed with invariant features are able to achieve highly predictive performance.
+The objective implies to find a set of rules and their associated coefficients that can minimize the maximal loss across all environments.
+Assumption~\ref{asp:asp1} encourages constructing rules with invariant features, so that the rules can have similar predictive performance across environments.
+Assumption~\ref{asp:asp2} pushes rules that are constructed with invariant features towards high predictive performance.